tradovate/example-api-js/tutorial/Access/EX-0-Access-Start/README.md

 often expose their API's functionality to the public, allowing people to use their application for personal or open-source projects.
 In web development, we typically access APIs by making an HTTP request.
-If you don't know how to use the `fetch` function to make HTTP requests, or if you're not familiar with `Promise`s, I'd suggest brushing up on those subjects before proceeding with this document.
+If you don't know how to use the `fetch` function to make HTTP requests, or if you're not familiar with `Promise`s and the async/await pattern, I'd suggest brushing up on those subjects before proceeding with this document.

 <!-- add more about the end goal of this application -->